The anxiety of the one on the other side

 Because sometimes the other person doesn't respond because they can't, don't want to, or are simply in a different time.
 And none of those options should take away our calm.

-Waiting doesn't have to be a suffering.
-It can be a space where we learn to let go, to let the message travel without controlling its destiny, to understand that the silence of others doesn't always say something about us, nor should it hurt us.
-Not receiving an immediate response shouldn't cause us anguish or make us doubt ourselves.
+Waiting doesn't have to be a source of suffering.
+It can be a space where we learn to let go, to allow the message to travel without controlling its destination, to understand that the other person's silence doesn't always reveal something about us, nor should it hurt us.
+Not receiving an immediate response shouldn't cause us anxiety or make us doubt ourselves.

 Turn off your screen, make a cup of coffee, and listen to the world without notifications.